María Antonia de Paz y Figueroa: Beatification

 The beatification process opened in Buenos Aires in a diocesan process under Archbishop Mariano Antonio Espinosa on behalf of Pope Pius X on 23 October 1905 and it concluded its business on 29 September 1906.
 Her spiritual writings were approved by theologians on 9 August 1916.
 The formal introduction of the cause came under Pope Benedict XV on 8 August 1917 and it conferred upon her the title Servant of God.

-The declaration of "nihil obstat" (nothing against) to the cause was granted on 26 January 1999, and a second diocesan process opened on 3 May 1999 and concluded on 18 July 1999, allowing the formal decree of ratification to be granted on 3 December 1999 so that the cause could proceed to the next stage, which took place in Rome and was known as the "Roman Phase".
+The declaration of the nihil obstat ("nothing against") to the cause was granted on 26 January 1999, and a second diocesan process opened on 3 May 1999 and concluded on 18 July 1999, allowing the formal decree of ratification to be granted on 3 December 1999.

-The Positio was submitted to the Congregation for the Causes of Saints in Rome in 2005 for further evaluation.
+The positio was submitted to the Congregation for the Causes of Saints in Rome in 2005 for further evaluation.
 However, the cause was relegated to the historical commission as the case was of long standing, and concerned a person about whom there was little documentation.
 Consultants met to approve the continuation of the cause on 17 January 2006.

-Pope Benedict XVI recognized that she had lived a model Christian life of heroic virtue, and on 1 July 2010 proclaimed her to be Venerable.
+Pope Benedict XVI recognized that she had lived a life of heroic virtue, and on 1 July 2010 proclaimed her to be venerable.

 A miracle in 1904 that was attributed to her intercession, required for beatification, was investigated in Argentina and the process was formally ratified on 15 February 2002.
 The medical board in Rome met on 25 November 2010 to discuss the healing of the nun Rosa Vanina, but the results were inconclusive; the board met again on 25 June 2015 and approved the healing to be a miracle.
 Theologians met to discuss the cause on 10 November 2015 and gave it their approval.
 The case was taken to the members of the Congregation on 9 February 2016, who passed it to Pope Francis for his approval.
 The pope approved the healing as a miracle on 3 March 2016, which allowed the beatification to take place.

 The postulator of the cause suggested before the beatification that she would be beatified in 2016 as Pope Francis strongly supported the cause's conclusion.
 After it was confirmed that the cause would receive papal approval an article on 10 February 2016 indicated that the actual beatification Mass would be celebrated either in September or October 2016.
 The beatification took place in Santiago del Estero on 27 August 2016.
 Cardinal Angelo Amato presided over the celebration on behalf of the pope.

 Canonization

-In a mass celebrated at St. Peter's Basilica on 11 February 2024, Pope Francis canonized María Antonia de Paz y Figueroa, Argentina's first female saint.
+In a mass celebrated at St. Peter's Basilica on 11 February 2024, Pope Francis canonized María Antonia de Paz y Figueroa.
+She is Argentina's first female saint.